Ulta Beauty (NASDAQ:ULTA) Updates FY 2021 Earnings Guidance

-Ulta Beauty (NASDAQ:ULTA) issued an update on its FY 2021 earnings guidance on Tuesday morning.
+Ulta Beauty (NASDAQ:ULTA) updated its FY 2021 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $11.500-11.950 for the period, compared to the Thomson Reuters consensus estimate of $9.850.
 The company issued revenue guidance of $7.70 billion-7.80 billion, compared to the consensus revenue estimate of $7.41 billion.

+Several brokerages have commented on ULTA.
+OTR Global upgraded shares of Ulta Beauty to a positive rating in a research report on Friday, March 5th.
+BMO Capital Markets upped their price objective on Ulta Beauty from $265.00 to $310.00 and gave the stock a market perform rating in a research report on Friday, March 12th.
+Morgan Stanley lifted their target price on Ulta Beauty from $330.00 to $350.00 and gave the company an equal weight rating in a research report on Tuesday, June 1st.
+Piper Sandler increased their target price on shares of Ulta Beauty from $361.00 to $386.00 and gave the stock an overweight rating in a report on Friday, May 28th.
+Finally, Guggenheim restated a neutral rating on shares of Ulta Beauty in a research note on Monday, March 22nd.
+Eight research analysts have rated the stock with a hold rating and sixteen have assigned a buy rating to the stock.
+The stock presently has a consensus rating of Buy and a consensus target price of $341.18.

 Ulta Beauty Company Profile